The Pros and Cons of Concierge Medicine for Patients

 We’re not talking about voicemails and long-delayed replies.
 We’re talking about conversations, by phone or email, depending on the practice, regarding your health and treatment.

 How does that affect you?
 Aside from being just remarkably convenient, you get the peace of mind that comes from knowing you’ll get the care you need when you need it.
-This peace of mind can be beneficial for your life whether you're the patient, a busy professional, a mom, or even a caretaker for aging parents.

 4. Virtual correspondence prevents an unneeded trip to the office.